crosire/reshade/README.md

 ReShade is licensed under the terms of the [BSD 3-clause license](LICENSE.md).\
 Some source code files are dual-licensed and are also available under the terms of the MIT license, when stated as such at the top of those files.

+## Signature
+The releases are signed using [public](./reshade.cer) with a figerprint `589690208a5e52fb96980c4a6698f50acd47c49f`

+You can easily validate a relase in the explorer: `Properties > Digital Signatures > ReShade > Details > Avanced > Serial ID` should be `77 82 d6 29 97 92 5a a1 46 ab 3b 81 72 65 ab ca`.